The 20 Best Pyridoxine Deficiency Doctors in Japan

 Distinguished in Pyridoxine Deficiency

-Daisuke Kobayashi practices in Kyoto, Japan.
+Daisuke Kobayashi practices practicing medicine in Fukuoka, Japan.
 Mr. Kobayashi is rated as a Distinguished expert by MediFind in the treatment of Pyridoxine Deficiency.
-His top areas of expertise are Stomach Cancer, Pyridoxine Deficiency, Pneumonia, Gastrectomy, and Pancreaticoduodenectomy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Stomach Cancer, Japanese Encephalitis, Pyridoxine Deficiency, Gastrectomy, and Pancreaticoduodenectomy.

 Learn about our expert tiers